SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/AccessControl.md

 not as part of your Swift source code.
-For example, if you use Swift Package Manager to build your code, you define a package in your `Package.swift` file using APIs from the [PackageDescription][] module;
-if you use Xcode, you specify the package name in the Package Access Identifier build setting.
+For example, if you use Swift Package Manager to build your code, you define a package in your `Package.swift` file using APIs from the [PackageDescription][] module, and if you use Xcode, you specify the package name in the Package Access Identifier build setting.

 [PackageDescription](https://developer.apple.com/documentation/packagedescription)